KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 ### C

 Content Delivery Network (CDN)
 : A collection of servers in multiple locations used for fast servicing of data.
-Sometimes the term is misused in reference to any external content storage platform (Google Drive .etc)
+Sometimes the term is misused in reference to any external content storage platform (Google Drive .etc).

 ### D